sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ## Power On

-First time to start M1s Dock, screen displays what the camera captures, and the number on the screen which is the LED brightness changes when you press the keys on the side.
+the first time to start M1s Dock, screen displays what the camera captures, and the number on the screen which is the LED brightness changes when you press the keys on the side.

 ![default_firmware](./../../../../zh/maix/m1s/other/assets/start/default_firmware.jpg)
 ![led_brghtness](./../../../../zh/maix/m1s/other/assets/start/led_brghtness.jpg)